Skraban-Deardorff Syndrome

 What is Skraban-Deardorff syndrome?

-Skraban-Deardorff syndrome, also known as WDR26-related intellectual disability, is a rare genetic disorder characterized by developmental delay, intellectual disability, seizures, neurological differences and subtle facial differences.
+Skraban-Deardorff syndrome, also known as WDR26-related intellectual disability, is a rare genetic disorder.
+It is characterized by developmental delay, intellectual disability, seizures, neurological symptoms, and subtle facial differences.

-The syndrome was recently discovered by identifying 15 unrelated individuals who have mutations in a particular gene and finding that all share a similar cluster of symptoms.
+The syndrome was first described in 2017 by identifying 15 unrelated individuals who have mutations in a particular gene and finding that all share a similar cluster of symptoms.
+Since that time, many additional patients have been diagnosed with the condition.

 Skraban-Deardorff syndrome is caused by mutations in the WDR26 gene.

-In the individuals identified to date, these are de novo mutations.
-This means that the mutations are not inherited from either parent, but instead are random mutations that occur newly in a child during early development.
+In the individuals identified to date, the vast majority are de novo mutations.
+This means that the mutations are not inherited from either parent, but instead are random mutations that occur during early development.

-The mutations are also heterozygous, which means that only one copy of an individual’s two copies of the WDR26 gene has the mutation.
+The mutations are also heterozygous, which means that only one copy of an individual’s pair of the WDR26 gene has the mutation.

 The symptoms of Skraban-Deardorff syndrome vary among individuals.
 Not every person with the syndrome exhibits all of the symptoms or exhibits them in the same way.
 Symptoms include: